 Wednesday, October 4, 2017

-Dr. Fuhrman, presided of Teachers College, Columbia University, and Dr. Holbert, assistant professor of communications, media and learning technologies and design, and founding director of Snow Day Learning Lab will present "The Power of Making and Coding for Kids."
 Children make sense of their world through play.
-Learn how your child can unlock the powerful ideas of learning through making and coding.
-Professor Holbert and his team at the Snow Day Learning Lab make and study games, toys, and technologies that offer children opportunities to experience and explore.
-Join us before the talk for an Open House at CEE’s Innovation Center.
+Dr. Fuhrman, president of Teachers College, Columbia University, and Dr. Holbert, assistant professor of communications, media and learning technologies and design, and founding director of Snow Day Learning Lab will discuss how children unlock the powerful ideas of learning through making and coding.

 Dr. Heidi Kasevich